Psychology 352 - Motivation » 2019 » Exam 3

 The book and lecture state that the self has 3 fundamental motivational tasks to pursue and solve.
 Which of the following is NOT one of those tasks?

-A. define and create the self
+A. relate the self to society

-B. increase and maintain self-esteem
+C. increase and maintain self-esteem

 Question #21